 The studio is located at 109 Luquer St. in Carroll Gardens, Brooklyn, between Clinton and Henry Streets.
 It is easily accessible via the F and G trains to the Carroll St. or Smith and 9 th Street station, the B57 bus to Court St. and Nelson St., or the B61 to 9 th St. and Court St. Also note there is a Citi Bike docking station located around the corner on Clinton St. and 4 th Place.

-Yes, Live Online Pilates sessions are available upon request.
-The sessions are scheduled in advance and meet online through the free Zoom website or app.
-Note, technical requirements: Wi-Fi with Internet access, Free Zoom login/app, a video camera with live streaming capabilities from your Cell phone, iPad, Laptop or Desk Top Computer.
+Yes, live online Pilates sessions are available upon request.
+The sessions are scheduled in advance and take place through the Zoom website or app.
+To participate in an online Pilates session, you must download the free Zoom app and have Internet access and a smartphone, tablet, laptop, or desktop computer equipped with a video camera with live streaming capabilities. iPad, Laptop or Desk Top Computer.

 Suggested Supplies: Pilates Mat, and some Pilates props to be determined after your first intake session.
 Examples to consider: 6″ x 36″ Foam roller, Green Franklin balls, Orb, Pinky Ball.
 Technical requirements: Wi-Fi with Internet access, Free Zoom login/app, a video camera with live streaming capabilities from your Cell phone, iPad, Laptop or Desk Top Computer.